RookieTour/fem_bernstein_poisson/readme.txt

-first iteration of a finite element simulation on a rectangle using first degree bernstein polynomials and 2x2 gaussiand quadrature to compute necessary integrals on CUDA
+first iteration of a finite element simulation on a rectangle

+using arbitary degree bernstein polynomials and analytical integration for computation of stiffnes matrix factors

-makefile has yet to be tested
+makefile has yet to be tested *missing include of cusparse library*

+to do:
+- include dirichlet boundary conditions apliance fpr CSR type matrix

+- solve system of ecquations with C method using cuspars matrix-vector / vector-vector product

+- sort output vector